kjpgit/techdemo/lambda_dns_benchmark/README.md

 Benchmark how may DNS queries/second AWS Lambda can do, in a VPC.
 Most microservices heavily rely on DNS, so performance and scalability here is fundamental.

-## Results
+## Results (VPC)

-Results with a concurrency of 256, in a VPC.
+Results with a concurrency of 256, in a VPC, us-east-2.
 All other settings are in the CDK code.

   * A cacheable request (foo.somewhere.com) can do about 1000/sec per Lambda (250-300K/sec total).